daKmoR/testing-workflow-for-web-components/README.md

 1. It gets the innerHTML of the shadowRoot
 2. Parses it (actually, the browser parses it - no library needed)
 3. Normalizes it (potentially every tag/property on its own line)
-4. It does 2 + 3 for the expected html string
+4. It does point 2 + 3 for the expected html string
 5. Pass both normalized dom strings on to the default chai compare
 6. Show and group differences in a clear manner

-If you want know more, please check out the documentation at: [semantic-dom-diff](https://open-wc.org/testing/semantic-dom-diff.html).
+If you want to know more, please check out the documentation of [semantic-dom-diff](https://open-wc.org/testing/semantic-dom-diff.html).

 ### Testing the lightDom